devadvance/terminalcheatsheet/guides/navigate-terminal.md

 In order follow this guide, you will need:

 * Access to a Unix terminal on any Linux or a MacOS environment.
-* To know how to open a Terminal.
+* To know how to open a terminal window.
 If you are not sure, see the instructions for [macOS](open-terminal-macos) or Linux (coming soon).

 ## Let's get started!